 St Mary’s University is committed to the fair treatment of its students regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.
 We offer places or select candidates for interview based on their skills, qualifications and experience.

 We encourage all applicants to provide details of their relevant criminal record at an early stage in the application process.
-This information should be declared on the UCAS or GTTR form.
-Those who have declared a relevant conviction should provide information concerning the conviction sent under separate, confidential cover, to the Head of Admissions & Student Data Returns.
+This information should be declared on the UCAS or DfE form.
+Those who have declared a relevant conviction should provide information concerning the conviction sent under separate, confidential cover, to the Head of Admissions.
 (Please note: this information will only be seen by those who need to see it as part of the recruitment process).

 Applicants who did not declare a relevant conviction at the time of original application are encouraged to write to the University as soon as possible.